tternquist/pihole-unbound-redis/README.md

 - Unbound is configured to serve expired, min ttl = 300/max ttl = 86400, and prefetch= on

 ## Getting Started
-To run, execute the following command
+To run, execute the following command from the project root directory:
-` docker compose -f "pihole-unbound-redis-compose" up -d --build `
+` docker compose -f "pihole-unbound-redis-compose.yml" up -d --build `

 ## Accessing the Pihole Web UI
 Access at